koknat/dif/README.md

                               dif file -stdout <options> | another_script
                           If -stdin is given, then -stdout is assumed

        -gold                 When used with one filename (file or file.extension), assumes that 1st file will be (file.golden or file.golden.extension)

                              For example:
                                  dif file1 -gold
                              will run:
                                  dif file1.golden file1.csv

                              For example:
                                  dif file1.csv -gold
                              will run:
                                  dif file1.csv.golden file1.csv

                              When used with multiple filenames
                              it runs dif multiple times, once for each of the pairs This option is useful when doing regressions against golden files

                              For example:
                                  dif file1 file2.csv -gold
                              will run:
                                  dif file1.golden file1
                                  dif file2.csv.golden file2.csv

        -dir2 <dir>           For each input file specified, run 'dif' on the file in the current directory against the file in the specified directory For example:
-                              dif file1 file2 file3 -dir ..
+                                 cd to the directory containing the files dif file1 file2 file3 -dir ../old
                              will run:
-                              dif file1 ../file1
+                                 dif file1 ../old/file1
-                              dif file2 ../file2
+                                 dif file2 ../old/file2
-                              dif file3 ../file3
+                                 dif file3 ../old/file3

+      -recursive <regex>    For use with -dir2 <dir> or -gold Recursively find files matching the Perl regex For example:  -recursive '*log'

       -listFiles            Print report showing which files match, when using -gold or -dir2

     File formats: